Matt Cullen: Ottawa Senators and first stint with the Minnesota Wild

 On February 12, 2010, Cullen was traded to the Ottawa Senators in exchange for Alexandre R. Picard and a 2010 second-round draft pick.

 On July 1, 2010, Cullen signed a three-year $10.5 million contract with the Minnesota Wild as a free agent.

 Nashville Predators

 Upon the expiration of his three-year contract with the Wild, and with the team facing salary cap constraints, Cullen departed as a free agent and signed a two-year contract with the Nashville Predators on July 5, 2013.

 Pittsburgh Penguins

 Cullen raising the Stanley Cup in Nashville, 2017.

 On August 6, 2015, Cullen signed a one-year deal with the Pittsburgh Penguins, reuniting him with former Hurricanes' general manager Jim Rutherford, with whom he won a Stanley Cup in 2006.
-Cullen won his second Stanley Cup when the Penguins defeated the San Jose Sharks in six games in the 2016 Stanley Cup Finals.
+Cullen won his second Stanley Cup when the Penguins defeated the San Jose Sharks in six games in the 2016 Stanley Cup Final.
 On August 17, 2016, Cullen signed a second one-year deal with the Penguins.
-In June 2017, Cullen won his second consecutive Stanley Cup with the Penguins when they defeated the Nashville Predators in six games in the Stanley Cup Finals.
+In June 2017, Cullen won his second consecutive Stanley Cup with the Penguins when they defeated the Nashville Predators in six games in the Stanley Cup Final.